Mass shootings claim lives at gatherings over the July Fourth holiday | Law-Order

 Mass shootings broke out at festivals, block parties and other gatherings in a handful of cities this week as the US celebrated the Fourth of July.

-Gun violence that flared in Washington, D.C, Louisiana, Philadelphia, Baltimore, Texas and Florida left more than a dozen dead and almost 60 wounded — including children as young as 2 years old.
+Gun violence that flared in Washington, D.C, Louisiana, Florida, Philadelphia, Texas and Baltimore left more than a dozen dead and almost 60 wounded — including children as young as 2 years old.

 "We are struggling with getting information from those who were present.
 We're not getting a lot of cooperation," Willhite said.